SkytAsul/INSA-Typst-Template/README.md

     ```typst
     #import "@preview/<template-name>:<version>": *
     ```
 > [!IMPORTANT]
 > Replace `<template-name>` by the one you need and `<version>` by the latest version available, see at the top.

 ### From sources (editable version)
 1. Create a Typst project, either from the CLI (`typst init`) or from the Web application.
 1. Download the code from GitHub.
 To do that, click on the green "Code" button and then "Download ZIP".
     ![illustration](illustrations/github-download.png)
-1. Open the ZIP archive file and copy the `insa-template` folder in the directory with your Typst project.
+1. Open the ZIP archive file and copy the `src` folder in the directory with your Typst project.
+You can name it differently, e.g. `insa-template`.
 1. (*OPTIONAL*) If you are using the Typst web application, you have to first *create* the `insa-template` folder by clicking on the little folder button in the "Files" panel.
     ![illustration](illustrations/typst-folder.png)
-1. (*OPTIONAL*) After creating the folder, simply drag all the files from `insa-template` that you downloaded in it
+1. (*OPTIONAL cont'd*) After creating the folder, simply drag all the files from `src` that you downloaded previously in the newly created folder.
 1. At this point, your file hierarchy should look like this:
     ```
     insa-template/